• Skip to primary navigation

 What's the Next Step After DIY Soil pH Testing?

-Now that our children have identified our soil temperature and our soil’s pH, we are moving on to the fun part: establishing the bed.
+Now that the kids have identified our soil temperature and our soil’s pH, we are moving on to the fun part: establishing the bed.

 More Outdoor Practical Life in the Garden